Polynomial integrable systems from cluster structures: Introduction and main results

-Let $(P, \pi)$ be an $n$ dimensional irreducible rational quasi-affine Poisson variety over $\CC$, and let $\CC(P)$ be the field of rational functions on $P$.
-In $\S$\ref{ss:cluster}, we first recall the notion of mutations of seeds in $\CC(P)$ which either obey the ordinary mutation rule as in \cite{FZ:I, FZ:II} or the generalized mutation rule as in \cite{GSV:2012, GSV:2018}.
-Assume that $\calC$ is a (generalized) mutation equivalence class of seeds in $\CC(P)$ that is {\it regular on $P$ and compatible with $\pi$} in the sense that all the extended clusters of $\calC$ consist of regular functions\footnote{This condition is weaker than $\calC$ being a (generalized) cluster structure on $P$.
-See Definition \ref{defn:cluster-structures} and Remark \ref{rem:weaker}.} on $P$ and are log-canonical with respect to $\pi$.
-Recall that all the extended cluster of $\calC$ contain the same {\it frozen variables}, which we assume for simplicity to be $\{\vphi_{m+1}, \ldots, \vphi_n\}$.
-We define a {\it frozen variable modification of $\calC$} to be a subset
+{\bf Property $\calI$ of compatible cluster structures}.
+Examples of Poisson varieties with log-canonical systems have recently emerged in the study of {\it cluster varieties}.
+Let $(P, \pi)$ be a smooth rational quasi-affine Poisson variety over $\CC$, and let $\CC(P)$ be the field of rational functions on $P$.
+By a {\it (generalized) cluster structure in $\CC(P)$} we mean an equivalence class of seeds in $\CC(P)$ under either the ordinary mutation rule as in \cite{FZ:I, FZ:II} or the generalized mutation rule as in \cite{GSV:2012, GSV:2018} (see $\S$\ref{ss:cluster}).

+Assume that $\calC$ is a (generalized) cluster structure in $\CC(P)$ that is {\it regular on $P$ and compatible with $\pi$} in the sense that all the extended clusters of $\calC$ consist of regular functions\footnote{This condition is weaker than $\calC$ being a (generalized) cluster structure on $P$.
+See Remark \ref{rem:weaker}.} on $P$ and are log-canonical with respect to $\pi$.
+Let ${\rm Froz}$ be the set of all frozen variables of $\calC$ and let $m = |{\rm Froz}|$.
+Motivated by the examples studied in the second part of the paper, we define a {\it regular $\pi$-compatible frozen variable modification of $\calC$} to be an algebraically independent subset $\overline{{\rm Froz}}$ of $\CC({\rm Froz})\cap \CC[P]$ of cardinality $m$ with certain additional conditions (see Definition \ref{defn:modify} and Definition \ref{defn:regular} for detail).
+Given such a $\overline{{\rm Froz}}$, for an extended cluster $\Phi$ of $\calC$ we define the {\it modification} of $\Phi$ by $\overline{{\rm Froz}}$ to be